Narration in this promotional video is AI-generated.

 What Are Legendary Lairs?

-Legendary Lairs is a series of 5e-compatible boss lair toolkits for Game Masters featuring modular encounters, traps, hazards, tactical terrain, and multi-stage boss fights designed for faster prep and memorable sessions.
+Legendary Lairs is a premium series of 5e-compatible boss lair toolkits for Game Masters featuring modular encounters, traps, hazards, tactical terrain, and multi-stage boss fights designed for faster prep and memorable sessions.
 The series focuses on practical GM tools that make running games easier and better.

 Each book is built around: